 Through VES' Travel & Enrichment program we seek to broaden our perspectives and expand the four walls of our classrooms by partnering with schools in other countries and providing service learning experiences abroad.

-Mrs. Amanda and Mr. Will Rhem Approximate cost is $4000* for 8-9 days
+Larissa and Jason Knebel Approximate cost is $4100* for 10 days

 The cradle of western civilization in the modern world, Greece maintains a fine balance of the ancient and the contemporary.
 From agricultural plains of olives and figs to spectacular sunsets over volcanic landscapes, the natural beauty of Greece is diverse and picturesque.

 Guatemala: Service Learning and Cultural Exploration in the Land of Eternal Spring